 Theory basics are at a minimum.
 Subjects such as interpretation are non-existent.
 Matters of technique, while adequate for a total beginner, are not exactly in line with modern methods.
 Where the book shines is in the choice of pieces to play.

 The Duncan method lists familiar melodies where possible.
 It has an extensive collection of melodies.
-The 43 familiar melodies used in this method are used to help introduce new rhythms, notes, and accompaniment styles throughout the method.
+The 43 familiar melodies in this method help introduce new rhythms, notes, and accompaniment styles throughout the method.
 This kindles the pre-existing musical knowledge already in a student and puts it to good use.

 It is a great teaching device (something you will not find in Shearer’s method, for instance).